2 Part Course |

 Recently, he was a Director in the Investment Banking department of Commercial International Bank (CIB), the largest non-government bank in Egypt.
 He has completed several transactions, including two sell-side M&A deals, one follow-on equity offering and a delisting.
 He worked extensively with leading sovereign wealth funds, private equity firms and prominent families in the UAE, Qatar, Kuwait and Saudi Arabia.

-Your training specialist has an MBA in Finance from the Kellogg School of Management in Chicago and a Bachelor of Science in Finance from Groupe INSEEC (“International Management Institute of Paris”).
+Our trainer has an MBA in Finance from the Kellogg School of Management in Chicago and a Bachelor of Science in Finance from Groupe INSEEC (“International Management Institute of Paris”).
 He holds « Series 7 » and « Series 63 » US licenses.

-• Understand critical sections of a business report for writing effective business cases, letters or emails.
+• Understand critical sections of a business report for writing effective business cases, letters or emails

 • Learn how to juggle with and summarise masses of data.